defnull/goepy.de/blog-src/2013-03-21_treffen_maerz.rst

 THURSDAY, 04/04/2013, 19:00

-Will meet us in the Noklab, Neustadt 7, 37073 Göttingen.
+Will meet us in the Noklab, Neustadt 7, 37073 GÃ¶ttingen.

 Link in Google-Maps: http://goo.gl/DPR9c